48. Straight On, Then Right For The Heretics: INFERNO, Canto IX, Lines 107 - 133

 Three translation issues:

-3. Most translations claim that the pilgrim can “hear” the heretics wails from their tombs.
+3. Most translations claim that the pilgrim can “hear” the heretics’ wails in their tombs.
 The verb used is fan sentir (line 126) and it can certainly mean “I am made to hear.”
-But while sentir often is limited to hearing, it does have a larger meaning, one connected with all of the human senses.
+But although sentir is often limited to hearing, it does have a larger meaning, one connected with all of the human senses.
 Thus, my choice to translate it as “feel”—”they make themselves felt with their sufferings.”
 Perhaps things go deeper than just hearing.

 1. As I stated in the podcast episode, heresy is a particularly Christian failing.
-In fact, the church’s rigid move toward orthodoxy in the third and fourth centuries CE brought out this notion of a pernicious error that could pull many from the truth.
-If you’d like to read more about the growing concept of heresy, I can’t recommend more Catherine Nixey’s book, HERETIC: JESUS CHRIST AND THE OTHER SONS OF GOD.
+In fact, the church’s rigid move toward orthodoxy in the third and fourth centuries CE brought out this notion of a pernicious, internal error that could pull many from salvation.
+Heretics, after all, are not non-believers in the world at large; they’re people who might once have gone to church with you.
+If you’d like to read more about the growing concept of heresy in Christianity, try Catherine Nixey’s book, HERETIC: JESUS CHRIST AND THE OTHER SONS OF GOD.

-3. The notion that the metaphor is more than a metaphor but in fact thematic to the passage will prove increasingly complex as we make our way, not only through INFERNO, but up into the heights of PURGATORIO and PARADISO.
+4. The notion that the metaphor is more than a metaphor but in fact thematic to the passage will prove increasingly complex as we make our way, not only through INFERNO, but up into the heights of PURGATORIO and PARADISO.
 Up until now, we’ve had similes that illustrate the event being described.
-We can think of those leaves blowing about as the damned throw themselves into Charon’s boat (INFERNO III:112 - 117).
-Although evocative, we wouldn’t say that “leaves” necessarily indicate anything ahead about those in Limbo or even the lustful on farther down (other than their mortality and the sadness of their fall).
-In this passage, however, the simile is very much about Roman tombs . . . which brings up questions of empire, governance, and even divine grace (since Dante believed that the founding of Rome paved the way for the birth of the Messiah).
+We can think of those leaves blown about as the damned throw themselves into Charon’s boat (INFERNO III:112 - 117).
+Although evocative, we wouldn’t say that “leaves” necessarily indicate anything ahead about those in Limbo or even the lustful on farther down (other than their transitory mortality and the melancholy of their fall).
+In this passage, however, the simile is about Roman tombs . . . which brings up questions of empire, governance, and even divine grace (since Dante believed that the founding of Rome paved the way for the birth of the Messiah).
 Keep these things in mind, again, as we meet the sinner ahead of us.
-And keep them in mind throughout COMEDY as Dante becomes more adept at writing, not only gorgeous similes, but similes that thematically prepare us for what’s to come in the poem.
+And keep them in mind throughout the rest of COMEDY as Dante becomes more adept at writing, not only gorgeous similes, but similes that thematically prepare us for what’s to come in the poem.
+(By the way, there’s another way to look at the increasing complexity of the poem’s similes.
+My way is that Dante is learning how to write COMEDY as he writes COMEDY.
+But you could also say that Dante is gently educating his readers, starting with easier stuff and moving toward greater complexity as he thinks his readers can understand what he’s doing.
+This second stance shields Dante from any charges of “lesser” poetry and also from a developmental hypothesis . . . so that he arrives on the scene of COMEDY as a poetic genius.
+My stance is that we’d have to claim a lot of unseen growth from his early treatises and poems to this masterpiece.
+I think I can see that growth inside the masterpiece.
+Maybe making unseen claims is worth it to preserve the notion of holy writ; I can’t justify it from my perspective, perhaps erroneously.)

 One journaling prompt: